Xabiere-Designs/Xabiere-Designs/README.md

 ### Hello fellow cloud enthusiasts!
 I'm Corey Ducre, and I'm thrilled to welcome you to my GitHub account. 👋🏾

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->
-Here's a sneak peek into who I am...
+Here's a sneak peek into who I am,

 Find out more about me and feel free to connect with me here: